li11ianc/explaining-movie-revenue/project/project.md

 We will use this variable later in a final linear model.

-### Making a variable for likely sequels
+### Likely Sequels

 We’ve also created a variable for likely sequels; the “likely” refers to the fact that our system for generating this variable relies on the most obvious indicators and will likely have both false negatives and false positives.
 However, the system is reliable enough for our purposes in this investigation.
-Essentially, we mutated likely\_sequel to return a “yes” response if a string detect detects a number in the movie’s title or a colon, both of which commonly appear in sequels.
+Essentially, we mutated likely\_sequel to return a “yes” response if a string detect detects a 2 or 3 at the end of a movie’s title or a colon within the title, both of which commonly appear in members of a series.
 We suspect that a movie’s status as a sequel will decrease its revenue, since many believe that sequels tend to be worse than their predecessors.
 On the other hand, sequels draw additional revenue since fans of a prior movie will commit to seeing the new version.

-### Making a variable for major production companies
+### Major Production Companies

 The next variable that we’ve created is “if\_major”, which expresses whether a given movie is a created by a major production company.
 We’ve